 The Polywrap CLI is now installed locally to your project's directory.
 Going forward we'll use this local installation by running

-We recommend avoiding installing the
+We recommend not installing the

 @web3api/cli package globally to avoid future version conflicts, and maximize reproducibility for the other developers you're working with.